Minnesota Court Records

 What is a Felony in Minnesota?

 The Minnesota legislature defines felonies as crimes punishable by imprisonment for more than a year (MN.
 Stat. § 609.02).
-Felonies are the most serious crimes, carrying significant implications and grave penalties, from imprisonment to fines to other sanctions provided at the judge's discretion.
+Felonies are the most serious offenses, carrying severe consequences, including jail time, fines, and other penalties imposed at the judge’s discretion.
 Since Minnesota is one of the states in the US to abolish capital punishment, the maximum penalty for felonies is typically life imprisonment.

 Unlike some other states, felonies in Minnesota are not categorized into classes or levels (Class 1 or Level 1).
 Instead, specific penalties are set on a crime-by-crime basis.
-Some crimes may even fall under both felonies and misdemeanors depending on factors surrounding every unique case.
+Certain crimes may be classified as either felonies or misdemeanors, depending on the specific circumstances of each case.
 This may also affect the severity level of sentences given to offenders who have been convicted of these crimes.
 These factors may include:

 - The age of the victim, offender, or both.